-Sufficient Information and Communications Technology (ICT) infrastructure is available for the growth and development needs of KZN
+Sufficient Information & Communications Technology (ICT) infrastructure is available for the growth and development needs of KZN

 The Province has made significant strides in the delivery of ICT, however, much more needs to be achieved.
 ICT broadband connectivity will have a huge impact on the access to information by citizens, including government services and access to employment opportunities.
 In addition, it has a positive impact on spatial location of residence, work and recreational opportunities.
 Increased internet access and wireless connectivity enables ease of access to information and faster business to business interaction.
 To date 28 140 km of fibre optic cable has been rolled out to various districts and the metro in the Province.
 The number of schools connected are 1999 against a 2020 target of 1800.
 131 municipal digital access centres have been established a 2020 target of 250.
 ICT infrastructure in rural or previously disadvantaged communities still remains a challenge due to the nature of the terrain.
-Further, household access to internet access, while it has improved is still not sufficiently supplied.
-In addition, maintenance of existing infrastructure must be managed effectively by Industry to ensure reliable connectivity and speed, particularly as it relates to the needs of business and government communication as well as citizens needing to access information.
+Further, household access to infrastructure must be managed effectively by Industry to ensure reliable connectivity and speed, particularly as it relates to the needs of business and government communication as well as citizens needing to access information.
 This is further complicated the existence of a plethora of ICT implementing agents.
 Integration and alignment between programmes of such agents could streamline processes whilst also reducing costs.